References and Aliases

 Why References Matter

-Section titled “Why References Matter”References let you avoid duplication and build layered token systems: base tokens hold raw values, semantic tokens give them meaning, and component tokens wire them to UI.
+Section titled “Why References Matter”References let you avoid duplication and build layered token systems: base tokens hold raw values and semantic tokens give them meaning.
 Change a base token once, and all references update.

 Alias References